bobblyJack/cpfl/src/fields/notes.md

 need to either contain the element they are for or use "for" attribute = element_id can also use "form" attribute = form_id but probably not needed.

+# process
+one abstract class with extensions ? or one super class that does everything ? how different do the "subs" need to be, and how annoying, type-wise, will it be to have a super class what do we actually need to be able to input or select ?